Hone your writing

 What you’ll study

 This program will see you examine the foundations of Communication, providing essential context for your specialised studies.
-Then, in your Writing and Publishing major, you’ll go in-depth to learn about narrative, writing and editing, all while advancing your practical skills, professional knowledge and creative thinking capabilities.
+Then, in your Creative Writing stream, you’ll go in-depth to learn about narrative, writing and editing, all while advancing your practical skills, professional knowledge and creative thinking capabilities.

 Subjects at a glance